dpaes-so/Minishell/README.md

 Mess around with bash commands [];

-stuff exec beets to do:
+stuff exec needs to do:

-1. use readline in my here doc
+1.use readline in my here doc

 2.start making the built ins